wkndavid/python3_translater_files_geoprocessing/README.md

 # README
 #
 #  Important!
 Change the path for your archive system.
 Use pwd  in terminal / cli / bash / PowerShell for see your path => example/this/is/a/path/example
 #  And, for facilities clone for the path /var/www/html/ if you use #Linux because the project it's done in this path.
-In especify, the results of Scripts is in python_translater_files_geoprocessing/files/resultados/...
+The results of Scripts is in python_translater_files_geoprocessing/files/resultados/...
 #
 # Install python && pip (package installer python) or use venv.
 # # Modules #